arun-gupta/diffusion-lab/README.md

 ### Web Application (Recommended)
 1. Open your browser and go to `http://localhost:5001`
+2. Select either **Storyboard** or **Single-Image Art** mode
+3. Use the Demo/AI toggle to choose between fast demo mode and full AI mode
-2. Enter your scene description in the text box
+4. Enter your scene description or art prompt in the text box
-3. Choose your preferred style from the dropdown
+5. Choose your preferred style from the dropdown
-4. Click "Generate Storyboard"
-5. Watch the progress bar as your storyboard is created
+6. Click "Generate"
-6. Download the PNG file or view the results
+7. Download the PNG file or view the results

+**Note:** Generated images are saved locally in the `static/storyboards/` directory.

 ### Gradio Interface
 1. Open your browser and go to `http://localhost:7860`